rafaelrcamargo/shipit/README.md

 shipit -fu                # The want-to-get-shit-done combo shipit -y --pr            # The no-time-to-waste combo, get it in there
 ```

+> [!NOTE]
+> To generate pull requests with `--pr`, you'll need the [GitHub CLI](https://cli.github.com/) installed and authenticated.
+For private repositories, ensure you have the necessary permissions.

 <details>
 <summary>